EtienneChollet/oct_vesselseg/README.md

 pip install git+https://github.com/balbasty/synthspline.git#f78ba23
 ```

 We need to identify and set our cuda version to make sure we install the right prebuilt wheel for cupy.
 You can find your cuda version by running the command `nvcc --version` or `nvidia-smi`.
+If you choose the latter, the cuda version will appear in the upper right hand corner of the output.

 ```bash
 export CUDA_VERSION=<cuda-version>  # OR nvidia-smi